privacygmail cleanupemail security

 Best for:

-• Users who absolutely refuse any third-party tools
+• Users who flatly refuse any third-party tools

 • Very basic, simple cleanup needs